The UK Education System

 Upper Key Stage 2 = Year 5 and Year 6.
 Near the end of Year 6, children take the SATs test in English, Maths and (often) Science.
 This is regarded as a more formal test of your child’s ability and some parents help prepare them for it.
 The 11+ exam is also taken in Year 6 for grammar school places.

 Secondary Education is for 11-16 year olds.
-Children start secondary school in Year 7 and progress through to Year 11.
+Children start secondary education in Year 7 and progress through to Year 11.

 Key Stage 3 = Year 7, Year 8 and Year 9